 Intriguingly, a site named Appleosophy reckons there is a “portless variant” of the iPhone 13, although it’s not clear if this is a serious contender for this year’s design (surely not?) or a prototype being used for testing.

 As ever, check our iPhone 13 news hub for the very latest rumours about this year’s update.
 And if photography is your thing, check out Karen Haslam’s guide to the iPhone 13’s new camera features.

 Looking further ahead – and bearing in mind that most of us upgrade our phones every two or three years, rather than annually – perhaps you might even like to wait until the new iPhone in 2022 or beyond.
 Top features for the next three generations of iPhone have been revealed, including a punch-hole camera (with no notch) and an autofocusing front camera in 2022, and a foldable iPhone with support for the Apple Pencil in 2023.

 But then again, if you think like that, you’ll never buy anything.

 Disappointing noises from Los Angeles, where multiple large conventions planned for the late spring and early summer – including E3 and Anime Expo – have been cancelled or pushed online as COVID continues to disrupt daily life.
 Organisers don’t expect live events to return until September.

-It’s a cautious approach that is wholly understandable, but there is one obvious takeaway: WWDC 2021 will surely, once again,
+It’s a cautious approach that is wholly understandable, but there is one obvious takeaway: WWDC 2021 will surely, once again, be a virtual event.

 For the press and the general public, that’s probably not such a terrifying prospect: the virtual events Apple held in 2020 were breezy, well-edited, and refreshingly free of over-enthusiastic whooping, not to mention cheaper and more environmentally friendly than their on-site equivalents.